dhirajnitk/Keras-HDF5-/README.md

 ### flow_hdf5 :  Read from HDF5 File using a sequence Iterator(HDF5MatrixCacheIterator).

 ```
-  # apply_gen_transform is required if  Features are to be transformed and standardized.
+  # Apply_gen_transform is required if  Features are to be transformed and standardized.
 Default is False
     datagen = ImageDataGenerator(preprocessing_function = preprocess_input,
                                  validation_split=0.2,
                                  apply_gen_transform= True)